peterz-dps/allscale_dashboard/README.md

     2018/08/09 17:02:31 Starting HTTP listener on 8080
     2018/08/09 17:02:31 Starting TCP listener on 1337

-Connect your browser on port `8080` and the runtime status message source to TCP port `1337`.
+Connect your browser on port `8080` and the AllScale runtime to TCP port `1337`.
 Both ports are configurable.

     $ go run server.go --help